+The Payment Card Industry Data Security Standard, meant to help protect consumers' credit and debit card information at retail, has a few flaws of its own, some observers said.
 Dave Hogan, chief information officer for the National Retail Federation, Washington, said he considers “the weak link to be the PCI standard itself, because it is difficult to follow and interpret.”
 Retailers, he added, should be allowed to “not store card data at all and not get penalized for it.”
 Currently, ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.